2026 Bible Convention – Speaking Programme, Timings & Venue

 Our Family Service takes place every Sunday morning at 11.00 am, followed by a time of refreshments & fellowship.

 Sunday Evening worship: Although we do not hold a regular evening service, we occasionally meet at 6.00 pm.
-Please contact is for further information on evening services
+Please contact us for further information on evening services.

 Prayer Meetings